Peter Millican: Barack Obama autobiography

 In 2008 and 2009, some Republican commentators advanced claims that used Millican's software to claim Barack Obama's autobiography, Dreams from My Father was written or ghost-written by Bill Ayers.
 Millican insists the claim is false.
 In a series of articles in American Thinker and WorldNetDaily, author Jack Cashill claimed that his own analysis of the book showed Ayers' writing style, and backed this up citing analyses by American researchers using Millican's Signature software.
 In late October 2008, shortly before the presidential election, Republican Congressman Chris Cannon and his brother-in-law attempted to hire Millican to prove Ayers' authorship using computer analysis.
 Millican refused after they would not assure him in advance that his results would be published regardless of the outcome.
 After some analysis Millican later criticised the claim, saying variously that he had "found no evidence for Cashill's ghostwriting hypothesis", that it was "unlikely" and that he felt "totally confident that it is false".

 NTU Turing AI Scholarship Programme Masterclass

-Since 2024, Millican was invited and he has been teaching Masterclass for the inaugural Nanyang Technological University Turing AI Scholarship Programme.
+In 2024, Millican was invited to lead a masterclass for the inaugural Nanyang Technological University Turing AI Scholarship Programme.

 Personal life

-Millican has always been a loyal fan of Leeds United F.C. club ever since his lectureship in Leeds University.
+Millican has been a loyal fan of Leeds United F.C. club ever since his lectureship in Leeds University.